 It is thus essential to reduce the US and China imbalances by substantial amounts in as orderly a manner as possible.
-The goal of US adjustment should be to cut our global current account deficit to 3-3 1⁄2 percent of GDP, about half its present level, at which point the ratio of US foreign debt to GDP would eventually stabilize and should be sustainable.
+The goal of the global adjustment should be to cut the US global current account deficit to 3-3 1⁄2 percent of GDP, about half its present level, at which point the ratio of US foreign debt to GDP would eventually stabilize and should be sustainable.
 China's goal, already accepted in principle by its political leadership but without any significant policy followup, should be to totally eliminate its global current account surplus and stop the buildup of foreign exchange reserves.

 The United States should take the lead in addressing the imbalances by developing a credible program to convert its present, and especially foreseeable, budget deficits into modest surpluses like those that were achieved in 1998-2001.
-Such a shift, of perhaps 3-4 percent of our GDP, would reduce the excess of our domestic spending relative to domestic output and the shortfall of our domestic savings relative to domestic investment.
+Such a shift, of perhaps 3-4 percent of our GDP, would have two crucial payoffs vis-à-vis our external economic position: it would reduce the excess of our domestic spending relative to domestic output, which can only be met by additional net imports, and it would reduce the shortfall of our domestic savings relative to domestic investment, thereby cutting our reliance on the foreign capital inflows that drive up the value of the dollar and undermine our trade competitiveness.
 Fiscal tightening is the only available policy instrument that will produce such adjustments.
-Hence I strongly recommend that the new Congress take effective and immediate steps in that direction.3
+Hence I strongly recommend that the new Congress take effective and immediate steps in that direction.

 China needs to adopt policies to promote an opposite adjustment, reducing its uniquely high national saving rate by increasing domestic consumption.
-China can do so most easily through higher government spending on health care, pensions and education.
-Such new government programs are needed for purely internal reasons anyway because of the unrest in China that has resulted from the demise of state-owned enterprises that provided these benefits in previous times.
-They would reduce the precautionary motive for household saving in China and boost private as well as government demand, contributing importantly to the needed international adjustment.4
+China can increase domestic spending directly through higher government expenditures on health care, pensions and education.
+Such new government programs are needed for purely internal reasons because of the unrest in China that has resulted from the demise of state-owned enterprises that provided these benefits in previous times.
+They would also reduce the precautionary motive for household saving in China; this would boost private as well as government demand, contributing importantly to the needed international adjustment.
+A number of important Chinese policy goals, such as increasing employment and curbing energy consumption, would also be served by such shifts in the composition of China's growth strategy.